 The author has served as Assistant Director at the White House Office of Management and Budget, General Counsel and minority Chief Health Counsel at the Senate Finance Committee, Minority Chief Counsel at the Senate Rules Committee, Staff Attorney at the Senate Budget Committee, Chief Budget Counsel at the Concord Coalition, and Director of the Bipartisan Domenici-Rivlin Debt Reduction Task Force.
-He is the founder of FedWeb.com and USBudgetAlert.com and Author of America’s Priorities: How the U.S. Government Raises and Spends $3 Trillion per Year.
+He is the founder and publisher of FedWeb.com and Author of America’s Priorities: How the U.S. Government Raises and Spends $3 Trillion per Yea (2008), 431 pages.
 Contact Mr. Konigsberg at the Federal Budget Group LLC, 202-204-2573 or (m) 301-509-5688 or at email@example.com.

 The President’s Budget

-The President’s Budget is ordinarily transmitted to Congress each year on the first Monday of February (with the exception of new Administrations, which require additional time).
+The President’s Budget is ordinarily transmitted to Congress each year on the first Monday of February.
 Preparation of the President’s Budget typically begins nine months prior to transmittal.
 For example, formulation of the President’s FY 2017 Budget (which was transmitted to Congress in February 2016) began in the spring of 2015 when the President’s Office of Management and Budget (OMB) issued guidance to the various departments and agencies to develop budget proposals based on the President’s priorities and goals.

 After several months of examining program needs and priorities, each department and agency submits to OMB its initial budget request in early fall.
 OMB then conducts a review of agency budget requests and combines them—with OMB modifications—into a complete set of budget proposals.